Digital Tbucket Tank (DTT)

 Researchers at the University of Massachusetts Amhers have figured out how to get objects through the Energy flow can set in motion in the environment.
 Your research could be useful for applications from toy making to the military industry.
 Wherever a drive source is required.
 They will also enable us in the future to learn more about how nature drives certain types of movement.

 Professor Al Crosby, PhD student Yongjin Kim and Jay Van den Berg from Delft University of Technology in the Netherlands did a very boring experiment.
-Part of it was, a piece Gel watch it drying.
+Part of it was, a piece Gel and watch it drying.
 The researchers noticed that the long Gel strips when drying, when it loses moisture through evaporation, began to move.
 Most of these movements were slow, but occasionally the gel accelerated.
 These accelerations were related to the uneven drying.
 Further investigations showed that the shape plays a role here and that Gel strips being able to "reset" oneself to move further.

 Image source: Pixabay